 - One unattractive office chair without arms.
 I’m using one of these bungee chairs.
-These things are SOOOO comfortable.
-You could make this with arms, but makes the seat cover more difficult.
+This is SUCH a comfortable chair.
+You could make this with arms but it makes the seat cover more difficult.

 - Pillowcase set – If you use a pillowcase there are a lot of seams that you don’t have to sew.
 These ticking pillow shams would be really cute for a chair cover.

-I made one cover for the back and one cover for the seat.
+I made two slipcover pieces, one back seat cover and one cover for the bottom of the seat.
 Each can be made using one of the pillowcases.

 Making the Cover for the Back

-The next step is to measure and mark the width of your seat back from one side of the pillow case.
+The next step is to measure and mark the width of your seat back from one side of the pillowcase.
 Add 1.25 inches for a seam allowance.
 Cut the top and one side of the pillowcase according to these measurements.

-After you sew the two seams, turn the cover right side up and put it over the back of the chair.
+After you sew the two seams, turn the cover right side out and put it over the back of the chair.
 That is the back cover, so easy right?

 Making the Cover for the Seat

 Covering the seat is a bit more of a challenge.
 If your chair is like most, there are lots of things under the seat that get in the way.
-Start by measuring the width of your chair seat and the length.
+The first thing to do is measure the width of your chair seat and the length.